AtomicGameEngine/AtomicGameEngine/README.md

 This repository contains the full source code to the Atomic Game Engine Runtime and Editor

 The source code is intended for licensees who need to customize the C++ runtime and editor.
-For most users, we recommend the **supported binary releases** (which will be ) available for download at our website.
+For most users, we recommend the **supported binary releases** available for [DOWNLOAD on our website](http://atomicgameengine.com/download).

 Custom builds of the Atomic Game Engine Editor require product activation and platform deployment licenses.
 These can also be acquired at our website.